 I earned a doctoral degree (Ph.D.) in Information Technologies (2008), a master’s degree (M.Sc.) in Electronic Business (2005), and B.Sc. in Informatics (1998) from the University of Belgrade in Serbia.
 My M.Sc. thesis, “Web Pedagogical Agents: A Touch of Web Intelligence”, was awarded with the 2005 Research Award from the Serbian Society for Informatics.
 In addition to research, I have 8 years of software development experience in banking industry, where, at first, I was an application developer (1998 – 2004), then a project manager (2004 – 2006).

-In November 2006, I joined Salzburg Research.
-In 2015, I was invited by the European Commission to act as an Expert Evaluator and Rapporteur for EU H2020 research programmes, helping European Commission in the assessment of scientific projects for funding applications.
+In November 2006, I joined Salzburg Research and become researcher in the Knowledge and Media Technologies (KMT) group that is transformed in the Internet of Things (IoT) group in 2013.
+From 2015, I’m acting as an Expert Evaluator and Rapporteur for EU H2020 research programmes, helping European Commission in the assessment of scientific projects for funding applications.

-My research interests include cybersecurity and privacy for the Internet of Things (IoT), strategic and behavioral Game Theory, Semantic Web technologies and ontology engineering.
+My research interests include cybersecurity for the IoT, strategic and behavioral Game Theory algorithms, Semantic Web technologies and ontology engineering.